korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 you'll have access to the current path, either a directory or a file.
 I didn't include the return type, which for all of these methods is the same, an enum value, as shown on the **FileVisitResult** enum.
-In addition, you have access to basic attributes, on both the _visitFile_ and _preVisitDirectory_ methods.
+In addition, you have access to basic attributes on both the _visitFile_ and _preVisitDirectory_ methods.
 This is similar to the _find_ method's **predicate**, which gave us access, by one of its arguments.